-Assignment 1 is a practical and written assessment task.
-In this assignment, you will demonstrate an ability to locate and research both scholarly and general references that will support your analysis and recommendations in Assignment 2.
-You need to identify six unique references that will help you to address the Case Study questions.
-You will present your references and justifications on the relevance, with proper referencing techniques.
-You must do this assignment on an individual basis.
-The detail requirements of Assignment 1, including the Case Study and questions, will be accessible from Moodle unit website from Monday of week one in this term.
+In this assignment, we would like you to locate and research scholarly references that will support your analysis and recommendations in Assignment 2.
+You will need to identify five references that will help you to address the case study issues.
+You will present your references and justifications on their relevance, with proper referencing techniques.
+This is an individual assignment.
+The detailed requirements of Assignment 1, including the Case Study and questions, will be accessible from Moodle unit website from Monday of week one in this term.